nishilshah17/HouseApp/Server-Side/README.md

 INPUT: userID

-OUTPUT: array of (question, stamp, username, userVote, polloptions: (option, votes))
+OUTPUT: array of (question, stamp, username, userVote, polloptions: (option, optionID, votes))

     if(userVote == 0){user did not vote for this poll};
     else if(userVote == "down"){user voted for this poll option};